-Angaben in Millionen Euro Solvency II IFRS Remeasurement Deposits from reinsurers 116 116 0
+In € million Solvency II IFRS Remeasurement Deposits from reinsurers 94 94 0

-Table 67: Deposits from reinsurers
+Table 66: Deposits from reinsurers

 The deposits from reinsurers and settlement liabilities from ceded reinsurance are reported under this item.
-Liabilities are measured at the settlement amount both for the IFRS consolidated financial statements as well as for the solvency balance sheet.
+Liabilities are measured at the settlement amount both for the IFRS consolidated financial statements and for the solvency balance sheet.
 There are no measurement differences as the same approach was applied under Solvency II.